 Limitations of Using Custom ETL Code to Connect Shopify to MySQL

-• The above process works fine if you want to bring a limited set of data points from Shopify to MySQL.
+• The above process works fine if you want to bring a limited set of data points from Shopify MySQL.
 You will need to write a complicated JSON parser if you need to extract more data points

 Conclusion